 1921 The population of Washington reached 20,800.

 1932 Formation of The Old Hall Preservation Society by local headteacher and historian Fred Hill.

 1946 Rev. Canon Cyril Lomax retired after 2 years as curate and 47 years as Rector of Washington Village Holy Trinity.
-He died the following year.
+He died the following year in Devon.

 1955 28th September- Washington Old Hall opened as a museum by the American Ambassador, Mr. Winthrop Aldrich.
 Fred Hill died in November.

-1956 9th Novermber Old Hall taken over by the National Trust.
+1956 9th November Old Hall taken over by the National Trust.

 1958 RAF Station at Usworth closed, purchased by Sunderland Council and re- opened as Sunderland Airport in 1962.

 1965 St Bede’s Roman Catholic church opened.